Pics

 7. Gardening.
 I say plant the tomatoes mid-May; he says it’s not warm enough until second week in June.

 9. Sunday School.
 I’ve always wanted the kids to attend, he’s always been against it.
 Then he realized it meant three precious hours to himself every week and now he’s a regular Homer J. Simpson, making Moon Waffles and sleeping in with the dog.
 I jest.
 He doesn’t even like waffles.
-I do!
-(I ask you, dear readers, Can This Marriage Be Saved?
-Heh heh heh.)

 10. He doesn’t care about a lot of the things I care about.
 “The Office” (American version).
 Pedicures.
 “General Hospital.”
 Avoiding work.
 Avoiding housework.
-Avoiding the children.
 Going to the Caribbean.
 Buying a new puppy.
 Getting an Impala someday.
 “Just because I don’t care doesn’t mean I don’t understand.” — Homer J. Simpson.
 I take comfort in this.
 I mean, look at Homer and Marge’s happy, long-running marriage.
 If they can make it, dammit, so can we.

 11. I like to vacation in hot places (see above: Caribbean).
 He doesn’t want to vacation anywhere there’s not hockey.
 Or at least a hockey rink.
 Or at least an ice rink.
 Or at least pond hockey.